U.S. returns another $300 million of recovered 1MDB funds to Malaysia

 The funds were laundered through financial institutions in several jurisdictions, including the United States, Switzerland, Singapore and Luxembourg.

-The Justice Department last year said it had recovered $1 billion in assets associated with the corruption scandal, its largest-ever civil forfeiture.
+The Justice Department last year said it had struck a deal with fugitive Malaysian financier Low Taek Jho, or Jho Low, to recover about $1 billion from the sale of assets allegedly bought with misappropriated 1MDB funds.

+Low, whose whereabouts are unknown, has consistently denied wrongdoing and says the settlement did not constitute an admission of guilt.

-Some of those funds have already been returned to Malaysia, though Reuters reported last month that the United States had delayed the return of the latest installment.
-The funds were originally scheduled to be returned in February but were delayed first due to technical issues and then because of uncertainty over political upheaval in Kuala Lumpur.
+Some of those funds have already been returned to Malaysia, although Reuters reported last month that the United States had delayed the return of the latest instalment.
+The funds were originally scheduled to be returned in February but were delayed first for technical issues and then because of uncertainty over political upheaval in Kuala Lumpur.

 The latest repatriation brings the total the United States has returned or assisted Malaysia in recovering to more than $600 million (2.6 billion ringgit), the DOJ said in a statement.

-"The payment reflects the United States? continuing commitment to the Malaysian people to hunt down, seize, forfeit, and return assets that were acquired in connection with this brazen scheme," Assistant Attorney General Brian A. Benczkowski of the agency's Criminal Division said in the statement.
+"The payment reflects the United States' continuing commitment to the Malaysian people to hunt down, seize, forfeit, and return assets that were acquired in connection with this brazen scheme," Assistant Attorney General Brian A. Benczkowski of the agency's Criminal Division said in the statement.

 Assets recovered included high-end real estate in Beverly Hills, New York and London and tens of millions of dollars in business investments made by fugitive financier Low Taek Jho, or Jho Low, allegedly using funds traceable to misappropriated 1MDB money.